zer0pan/progs10/README.md

-# Here there are written programs in C of the problem sets in CS50
+# Here there are solved problems of the problem sets of CS50 , HarvardX
 (https://cs50.harvard.edu/x/)